maizzle/maizzle.com/content/docs/configuration/tailwindcss.md

 }
 ```

-<Alert type="info">`tailwindcss-email-variants` is already included in the Starter, no need to install it.</Alert>
+<Alert type="info">`tailwindcss-email-variants` is already included in the email preset, no need to install it.</Alert>

 ### Disabled plugins

-The Maizzle Starter disables the following Tailwind CSS core plugins due to poor support in the majority of email clients:
+`tailwindcss-preset-email` disables the following Tailwind CSS core plugins due to poor support in the majority of email clients:

 - preflight
 - backgroundOpacity
 - borderOpacity
-- boxShadow
+- borderSpacing
 - divideOpacity
 - placeholderOpacity
 - textOpacity
+- textDecoration

 If you want to use one of these plugins, simply set it to `true` in `corePlugins` at the bottom of your `tailwind.config.js`: